-Scan the QR code to have a look at the route and terrain of this walk before you set off and find handy video guides for two more local walking routes too!
+Scan the QR code or visit our website at www.s2r.org.uk to have a look at the route and terrain of this walk before you set off.
+You'll also find handy video guides to two more local walking routes here too; a commuter walk that takes about 1 hour from Chickenley to Dewsbury, and a longer circular walk around Dewsbury that takes around 2.5 hours and goes via Caulms Wood and The Greenway.